Murray Downs Homestead: History

 The property was sold at auction in 1884 to Alfred Felton and Charles Campbell.
 The sheep and wool industry flourished during their ownership of the station.
 In 1889 there were 79,326 sheep shorn on the property, which at that time consisted of 80683 acre.
 In 1905 the property came under the control of trustee Executors and Agency Company Ltd of Melbourne.
 In 1917 a merino stud was established under the supervision of Arthur Laird who was to manage the station until 1935.
 The experiment was successful and Murray Downs was registered as a stud in 1922.
 In 1969 it was purchased by Kidman Reid & Co.
 The property has continued to function as a successful sheep station until recent years.
 The first homestead on Murray Downs was a pine log and mud iron roofed hut lined with hessian and paper.
 The date of construction was unknown.
 It was demolished as recently as 1917.
 The present homestead was commenced in 1866 by the Officers, who built the middle portion.
 Bricks were brought from Echuca by barge.
 A comprehensive complex of outbuildings, including sheds and stables for carriage and stable horses, wagons and buggies, a blacksmith's shop and harness room were erected.
 At this time the garden was also established.

 From 1888 to 1891 Messrs Campbell and Felton altered and added to the homestead.
 The two-storey portion and roof tower was built as a lookout for approaching aborigines as well as the beautifully proportioned dining room.
 The present brick kitchen was built in 1884.

 The house is currently owned on a separate title of 61.43 ha by Matthew and Clare Lewis of Wariat Nominees.
-The homestead is open to public inspection and used as a venue for functions.
+The homestead is no longer open to public inspection.
 The property is still farmed as a hobby farm that provides a backdrop to the historic building complex.